MovinIn/adventures-in-literature-and-film/README.md

 2. Crusoe is very pragmatic and cuts across all of the emotional turmoil and reaction that should be present in the story.
 ### Terms
 `Colonialism`: a practice of domination which involves the subjugation of one pepole to another by conquest and control of one of these groups' lands and resources.
+### Cast Away
+1. He needs his clock and Wilson (volleyball) for someone to talk to and have connection.
+His mental state has deteriorated.
+2.
+#### Significance of Time in Cast Away
+Makes events go faster or slower
+1. The main character is always fixated on time.
+(Chuck).
+2. Time connects Chuck with fiancee - he needs to dedicate time to those he loves in order to get engaged, get married, have a family, etc.
+3. Time is very important in capitalism
+4. Time is anxiety - Chuck doesn't want to run time.